The Relationship between Sleep Apnea and Erectile Dysfunction

 - Liver problems

-- Sleep-deprived partners and disrupted relationships
+- Sleep-deprived partners and a disrupted intimate relationship

 - Erectile dysfunction